leg100/gcp-hardening-guide/README.md

 ### SSH

-Use [OS Login](https://cloud.google.com/compute/docs/oslogin).
-OS Login uses IAM to manage SSH access rather than SSH keys.
-The distribution of SSH keys cannot be controlled (whereas of course IAM permissions can).
+Enable [OS Login](https://cloud.google.com/compute/docs/oslogin).
+OS Login uses IAM to manage SSH access to VMs, permitting access to be granted and revoked centrally.
+Once enabled, the default mechanism - which stores users' SSH keys in project and instance metadata - is disabled.

 Set the [Organization Policy](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints) "Require OS Login" to `true`.
+This prevents a user from disabling OS Login by setting project or instance metadata (if they have the necessary IAM permissions to do so).
 [DiD]

 Note: this may cause GKE instances to malfunction, so set this policy to `false` on projects containing GKE clusters.